-The 2017 Annual Meeting and Summit on Topics will take place June 9, 2017 at the Sheraton Crescent Hotel in Phoenix.
+The 2019 Annual Meeting and Summit on Topics convened on June 7, 2019 at the Sheraton Crescent Hotel in Phoenix.

 Community Town Halls will also be held before the statewide Town Hall on the chosen topic.
 These smaller sessions will convene across the state in order to capture input from Arizona's many diverse communities.
 Reports from the Community Town Hall sessions will be compiled and included with the background materials to further enrich the discussions at the statewide Town Hall.

 The topic chosen for 2019 is Strong Families.
 Thriving Children.

 The topic chosen for 2020 is Healthy Communities.

 Phoenix, AZ 85021

 On June 6 from 4:00 p.m. - 9:30 p.m. at The Phoenix Ale Brewery Central Kitchen in Phoenix, Arizona Town Hall Board members will be hosting a networking mixer for Town Hall supporters and friends to connect with each other in a casual setting.

 Food and beverages are available through Central Kitchen, with 20% of all food purchases benefiting Arizona Town Hall (including take out).

 Morrison Institute for Public Policy is a statewide leader in examining critical issues for Arizona and the region, and is a catalyst for public dialogue.
 An Arizona State University resource, Morrison Institute uses nonpartisan research, analysis and public outreach to help improve the state's quality of life.